zajaddou/borninfo/README.md

 ## License 📝

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file f0r details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact 📬

 For questions or feedback, please:
 - Open an issue on GitHub
 - Contact: zajaddou@student.1337.ma

+---

+Made with ❤️ by zajaddou